onevcat/UniWebView-Docs/docs/guide/installation.md

   </application>
   ```

-3. Add permission for using Internet if you need to access web content.
+3. Add permission for using the Internet if you need to access web content.
 This is not needed if you only use UniWebView for local files.
 Add the `INTERNET` permission line just the next line below `</application>`:

   ```xml
   </application>